rrrodzilla/println_hello_world/content/blog/Zola_TailwindCSS.md

 ## Preparing your Zola site for TailwindCSS

 ### Installing TailwindCSS
-If you followed the getting started instructions for Zola, you should have a project file structure similar to the following:
+If you followed the ["First Steps with Zola"](https://www.getzola.org/documentation/getting-started/overview/#first-steps-with-zola) instructions, you should have a project file structure similar to the following:
 ```fish

 /